cityofaustin/atd-data-lake/docs/datasrc_bt.md

 ### Socrata

-The code that loads `ready` to Socrata Blutetooth ITMF ("Bluetooth Travel Sensors - Individual Traffic Match Files (TMSR)") is `aws_transport/bt_extract_soc.py`, which processes all three file types.
+The code that loads `ready` layer to Socrata Blutetooth ITMF ("Bluetooth Travel Sensors - Individual Traffic Match Files (TMSR)") is `aws_transport/bt_extract_soc.py`, which processes all three file types.
 The respective Socrata identifier is `v7zg-5jg9`.
 The integers used to identify uniquely encountered portable devices are ordered according to devices encountered within the IAF records.

 The data stored within the table is documented on the [Socrata page](https://data.austintexas.gov/Transportation-and-Mobility/Bluetooth-Travel-Sensors-Individual-Traffic-Match-/v7zg-5jg9).
-The [JSON export](defs/socrata-bt-tmsr.json) also has the column definitions, under the "meta"."view"."columns" section.
+The [JSON export](defs/socrata-bt-tmsr.json) also has the column definitions, under the `"meta"."view"."columns"` section.